oceanprotocol-archive/OEPs/7/README.md

 # Decentralized Identifiers

-This OEP presents an approach to using the W3C DID specification within OCean for the following purposes:
+This OEP presents an approach to using the W3C DID specification within Ocean for the following purposes:
-- Providing identifiers for Actors and Assets on Ocean
+- Providing decentralised identifiers (DIDs) for Actors on Ocean
+- Providing way to address Assets as resources managed under the DID of a relevant Actor
 - Providing the ability to resolve a DDO (on-chain) for relevant Actors (especially service providers who need to expose API endpoints for the ecosystem
-- Providing a way to locate cryptographically verifiable metadata for assets under the control of a service provider
+- Providing a way to cryptographically verify metadata for assets

 A DID for an Actor in Ocean takes the follwoing format: